Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 13. Guerrilla marketing

-Guerrilla marketing is the use of unique and bold ideas and placements to grab the interest of the audience for a business and its offerings.
+Guerrilla marketing is the use of unique and bold ideas and placements to grab the audience’s interest for a business and its offerings.

-These methods are generally no or low-cost, utilizing the benefits of wide audience reach.
+These methods are generally free or low-cost, utilizing the benefits of wide audience reach.

 Guerrilla marketing is also known to spread brand awareness and drive shock among the viewers.